Most people need a mortgage to buy a house.

 Fixed vs. Variable rates

-Variable rates, on the other hand, fluctuate based on market conditions, meaning your payments can go up or down over time.
+Variable rates fluctuate based on market conditions.
+So, your payments can increase or decrease over time.